Lane-Splitting Laws in Florida

 Adhering to the law is crucial for those who ride in Fort Lauderdale and other areas of Florida.
 Even though other states have different rules regarding lane-splitting, Florida’s laws are clear, and state lane-splitting is illegal.
 Riders should always know these regulations to avoid unnecessary legal trouble or accidents.

-To learn more about lane-splitting, continue with this article by the experienced Fort Lauderdale motorcycle accident lawyers at Schilling & Silvers Property and Accident Attorneys.
+To learn more about lane-splitting, continue with this article by the experienced Fort Lauderdale motorcycle accident lawyers at Schilling & Silvers Personal Injury & Car Accident Lawyers.

 What Exactly is Lane Splitting?